History of currency in Brazil.

 • With the economic development of colonial Brazil, Portugal began to have difficulties in supplying the country with the necessary amount of coins.

-WHY IS THERE NO THREE REAL NOTE?
+WHY IS THERE NO THREE REAIS NOTE?

-• would be It takes 37,416,573,000 1 real bills to circle the Earth completely.
+• Would be 37,416,573,000 1 real notes are needed to go around the Earth once.